tpm2-software/tpm2-openssl/README.md

 The tpm2 provider implements several [OSSL_OP_ENCODER](https://www.openssl.org/docs/manmaster/man7/provider-encoder.html)
-operations for converting the generated (or loaded) key to a various formats.
+operations for converting the generated (or loaded) key to various formats.
 These can be used via the [OSSL_ENCODER](https://www.openssl.org/docs/manmaster/man3/OSSL_ENCODER.html) API functions and the